mbernste/mbernste.github.io/_posts/2020-06-13-self_information.md

 $$I : [0,1] \rightarrow [0,\infty)$$

-Following are intuition that $I$ should describe "surprise", there are five properties that we would like $I$ to have:
+Following our intuition that $I$ should describe "surprise", there are five properties that we would like $I$ to have:
 1. $I$ should be a continuous function.
 That is since $p \in [0, 1]$, we would like $I$'s domain to be continuous in the interval $[0,1]$.
 That is, a small change in the probability of an event should have a corresponding small change in the surprise that we experience from that event.
 2. $I$ should be non-negative.
 Intuitively, the idea of "negative surprise" does not make much sense.
 Either we aren't surprised at all, and $I(p) = 0$, or we are surprised and thus $I(p) > 0$.
 3. Self-information should be monotonic.
 If we have two probabilities $p_1$ and $p_2$ for which $p_1 < p_2$, then the event associated with $p_1$ would be more surprising than the event associated with $p_2$ and thus: